Jonarzz/DotaResponsesRedditBot/README.md

 ##### 3.0:
 Major revamp for the bot
+Things that are new:
 * Moved from locally stored SQLite DBs to Cloud hosted Postgres DB.
 * Added caching for comment ids.
+* Better parsing of responses from wiki (handling punctutation, etc)
+* Better parsing for comments.

 ##### 2.7:
 * Now hero portraits (flairs) are added before the response